 In this episode, you will learn about the purpose of leak detection, the distinction between leak detection and leak prevention, and the key differences between approaches to leak detection in the U.S. compared to other countries/nations in the world.
 You will also learn how the pipeline industry is moving to the cloud to support remote work in leak detection.

-Pipeline Leak Detection: Show Notes, Links, and Insider Terms
+Pipeline Leak Prevention and Detection: Show Notes, Links, and Insider Terms

 - Adrian Kane is the Vice President of Atmos International.
 Connect with Adrian on LinkedIn.